Jboghaert/proj-goto-1/README.md

 # Troubleshooting {#goto_1_troubleshooting}
-As the existing framework of `indefinite_navigation` is not stable, and issues may arise within the development branch of Duckietown (`daffy`), the following may be of help:
+The existing framework of `indefinite_navigation` was at the time of testing not stable, and issues may arise within the development branch of Duckietown (`daffy`).
+Example videos of that can be found [here](https://drive.google.com/file/d/1UeRevwjQu62ARu0INYo6YaVFOHmZ3tOM/view) for AT detection where the Duckiebot is supposed to go straight but reads out an incorrectly oriented AT, [here](https://drive.google.com/file/d/1y1i8eiXv-RWP5j5Na8e2t8xoGfEP4eeL/view) for intersection navigation where the Duckiebot is supposed to take a left turn and [here](https://drive.google.com/file/d/1UkE1kg3MPbjpTgVxW5ECx_uzblhUJiCY/view) for lane following.
+In those cases, the following may be of help:
-- the scripts for GOTO-1 can overrule the gain and trim values with new values passed through the command terminal:
+- the scripts for GOTO-1 can overrule the gain and trim values with new values passed through the command terminal (or through the root of another running Docker container):
     - for calibrating `intersection_nagivation` see the file [here](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/debug_intersection_navigation.pdf)
     - for calibrating `lane_following` see [here](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/debug_intersection_navigation.pdf)
     - **note**: the `kinematics_node/gain` parameter affects both linear and angular velocity, so preferably do not use this to tune linear velocity only
 - if there is a persisting tendency for the Duckiebot to not read out the correct AT at an intersection:
     - intervene using the joystick controller
     - take out non-intersection sign AT's (s.a.
-STOP, ROAD_NAME, ...)
+STOP, ROAD_NAME, ...) such that there are no other AT's present as the ones hardcoded in `path_planning_class`

 Other helpful links:
 - issues regarding the set-up of your Duckiebot: [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/setup_troubleshooting.html#part:setup-troubleshooting)
 - issues regarding the use of the `indefinite_navigation` framework: [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/trouble_unicorn_intersection.html)

+In general, sufficient time should be spent for tuning the parameter values of the Duckiebot.
+Note however, that a single success for a certain set of parameter values does not necessarily mean the values have converged and are optimal for all other trials.

 # Future improvements {#goto_1_improvements}
 As for any project, there are certain aspects of the GOTO-1 package and the involved framework of `indefinite_navigation` that can be improved.
 In especially, the following submodules could benefit from the following:
 - the `apriltag_detection` could make use of the AT pose in order to filter out only the correctly oriented AT's (as AT's parallel to the line of sight currently can be favoured over the ones that are perpendicular to the line of sight),
-- the `state_estimation` module could be improved by increasing the rate of analyzed frames, and lowering the upper bound for linear velocity (note that the latter also requires to finetune the other `lane_following` parameters,
+- the `state_estimation` module and its accuracy could be improved by increasing the rate of analyzed frames, and lowering the upper bound for linear velocity (note that the latter also requires to finetune the other `lane_following` parameters,
 - the `intersection_navigation` parameters are currently passed as a feedforward command, and are not tailored a specific Duckiebot (developing a better feedback-based intersection navigation is currently part of another project),
 - the `lane_control` parameters are currently very unstable, and are again not tailored to a specific Duckiebot (developing a better adaptive lane control module is currently part of another project as well).
 During the development of GOTO-1, it was opted to do the next substeps.
 These should then allow to build an updated version of the dt-core, with the improved modules from the adaptive lane control project and the `random_apriltag` parameter as *false*.
     - permanently fork the `dt-core` repository,